methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 ## Why It Matters

 Too often, teams rush into automation thinking it's a shortcut.
 A way to save time.
-But skipping straight to code—without diagramming, without mapping dependencies, without **understanding the system**—is like paving over a pothole without fixing the road underneath.
+But skipping straight to code, without diagramming, without mapping dependencies, without **understanding the system** is like paving over a pothole without fixing the road underneath.

 The result?
 Systems that: